 South Africa is undertaking a similar effort in commercializing a traditional mosquito repellent.
-But there are a number of contrasts between the stories.
+41 But there are a number of contrasts between the stories.
 The lead organization in South Africa is the Council for Scientific and Industrial Research, CSIR, the largest research institution in Africa.
 CSIR is still mostly commercially oriented but has added poverty reduction to its missions.
-The malaria-related project presented in Maputo is part of CSIR's bioprospecting work, an effort to draw on indigenous knowledge to commercialize valuable properties of South Africa's abundant biological diversity.
+42 The malaria-related project CSIR staff presented to ResIST researchers is part of CSIR's bio-prospecting work, an effort to draw on indigenous knowledge to commercialize valuable properties of South Africa's abundant biological diversity.
 Indigenous knowledge can bypass many steps in the classic, rational approach to drug discovery, and CSIR is trying to mine it for that purpose, focusing in particular on developing technologies to establish community-owned agro-processing businesses, with an emphasis on therapies relevant to South Africa, e.g., malaria, TB, and HIV remedies.
+43